minoobeyzavi/Transpara/Druid-Interface.md

-## Working Instructions to Load Batch Data into Druid and Query Data on Linux
+## Load Batch Data to Druid on Linux and Query with Postman on Windows

 Notes: The following specifically installs Druid 0.10.0 (the latest version as of April 2017), rather than using the latest version link in Druid's Quickstart.
 Please make sure to have installed Oracle JDK 8 and not OpenJDK 8.